 Refundable tax credits can be used for a number of different reasons.
 The most well-known of these is the Education Property Tax Credit, used to rebate school taxes, and especially useful for seniors, who also get the Seniors’ School Tax Rebate.
 There are also rebates available for folks using fertility treatments, people buying certain types of green energy equipment, and employers offering paid work experience to certain types of trainee.

 This certainly isn’t an exhaustive list of the tax credits available, nor does it give all the nitty-gritty details; for that, see the Government of Manitoba’s Personal Tax Credits page.
 Navigating the rather bureaucratic and dry tax code can be a dreary, daunting task.
-Fortunately, it’s not one you have to pursue yourself; a Winnipeg CPA accountant can help you get the most out of both federal and provincial tax credits.
+Fortunately, it’s not one you have to pursue yourself; Compass Accounting can help you get the most out of both federal and provincial tax credits.
 What’s more, they can help you adjust how you spend and save to make the tax code work to your advantage!